 Unauthorized use of a physical restraint in a nursing facility is unethical because it strips away respect for the resident’s overall well-being and autonomy.
 In some cases, the nursing staff will use a physical restraint without proper authorization from the resident’s responsible party or doctor as a form of convenience to minimize the lack of supervision necessary to ensure the resident’s safety.
-Unfortunately, the Cahokia elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where nursing home residents were stripped of their dignity, respect and rights due to the unauthorized use of a physical restraint.
+Unfortunately, the Cahokia elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where nursing home residents were stripped of their dignity, respect and rights due to the unauthorized use of a physical restraint.

 Bria of Cahokia